Women's football in Nigeria: National team

 Despite a lack of support from Nigerian officials, 28 clubs played women's football in the country by 1989, and Nigeria's national team competed in the 1991 Women's World Cup.
 This was made possible because of a major women's tournament privately funded by a wealthy entrepreneur.
 The tournament had the approval of the Nigerian FA and eventually led to the formation of the first women's national team.
 More women began playing football in the 1990s, in countries like Nigeria and South Africa.
 In 1998, CAF introduced an official African Women's Championship, following two unofficial versions of the tournament earlier in the 1990s; host country Nigeria won, beginning a stretch of five consecutive titles in the event.
 The next year, the squad reached the quarterfinals of the 1999 Women's World Cup.
 The Nigerian women's national team has won eleven Africa Cup of Nations titles, most recently in 2018.
 They are also the only team that has reached the quarter-finals at the football event at the Olympics and the FIFA Women's World Cup.
 As of 2020, the Nigerian women's national team is ranked 38th according to FIFA's world ranking chart.
 Mercy Akide, a striker who played on the 1999 women's national team, is considered the most famous name in African women's football.
 Her spectacular playing in the 1999 Women's World Cup won her a college scholarship to a school in Tennessee.
 She is considered to be a symbol of Nigerian women's success in football and to have put African soccer on the global map.

+The under-20 and under-17 consistently qualify for the under-20 World Cup and under-17 World Cup but however have been less successful.
+The former finished finalists in 2010 and 2014.